openstack/monasca-api/README.md

 `monasca-api` is a RESTful API server that is designed with a layered architecture [layered architecture](http://en.wikipedia.org/wiki/Multilayered_architecture).

+The full API Specification can be found in [docs/monasca-api-spec.md](docs/monasca-api-spec.md)

 ## Build

 Requires monasca-common from https://github.com/stackforge/monasca-common.
 Download and do mvn install.